NASPO_Logo_2021_White

 Citation Language:

-Bids for professional service contracts for an amount requiring submission of requisitions to the State Purchasing Director shall be evaluated by the State Purchasing Director and the state agency contracting for such service.
-Both cost and technical expertise shall be considered in determining the lowest and best, or best value, bid.
+C. Bids for an amount requiring submission of requisitions to the Purchasing Division shall be evaluated by the Purchasing Division and the state agency receiving the acquisition.
+At a minimum, cost and technical expertise shall be considered in determining the lowest and best, or best value, bid.
 Further, the state agency shall present its evaluation and recommendation to the State Purchasing Director.
-A documented evaluation report containing the evaluations of the State Purchasing Director and the state agency contracting for such service shall be completed prior to the awarding of a professional service contract and such report shall be a matter of public record.
+A documented evaluation report containing the evaluations of the Purchasing Division or the state agency shall be completed prior to the contract award and such report shall be a matter of public record.

 OregonOregon